Republicans Push Kavanaugh Nomination Forward, But At What Cost?

 "This whole two-week effort has been a calculated and orchestrated political hit," Kavanaugh said, "fueled with apparent pent-up anger about President Trump and the 2016 election, fear that has been unfairly stoked about my judicial record, revenge on behalf of the Clintons and millions of dollars in money from outside left-wing opposition groups."

-Kavanaugh was one of the lawyers working with independent counsel Ken Starr and helped author the report that led to the impeachment of former President Bill Clinton.
+Kavanaugh was one of the lawyers working with independent counsel Kenneth Starr and helped author the report that led to the impeachment of former President Bill Clinton.

 It was the most partisan performance by a Supreme Court nominee in history.
 Republicans say it was justifiable outrage, because Kavanaugh's reputation has been forever marred and he maintains he has been wrongly accused.
 But Kavanaugh ripped off a veil of impartiality Americans have come to expect from Supreme Court justices.
-That veil is one reason Supreme Court justices — and the court itself – has been held in higher regard than Congress or the partisan politicians who occupy the Capitol.
+That veil is one reason Supreme Court justices — and the court itself – have been held in higher regard than Congress or the partisan politicians who occupy the Capitol.

 Kavanaugh's performance Thursday, with the help of Sen. Lindsey Graham of South Carolina, rallied the GOP — and that all-important audience of one, President Trump – to his side.
 After the hearing, Trump tweeted that "Judge Kavanaugh showed America exactly why I nominated him.
 His testimony was powerful, honest, riveting."